ui/django-post_office/README.rst

-subject      No       Email subject (if ``template`` is not specified) message      No       Email content (if ``template`` is not specified) html_message No       Email's HTML content (if ``template`` is not specified) priority     No       ``high``, ``medium``, ``low`` or ``now`` (send immediately)
+subject      No       Email subject (if ``template`` is not specified) message      No       Email content (if ``template`` is not specified) html_message No       Email's HTML content (if ``template`` is not specified) headers      No       A dictionary of extra headers to put on the message priority     No       ``high``, ``medium``, ``low`` or ``now`` (send immediately)
 ============ ======== =========================